 Spend enough time trying to understand the TSA’s rules for liquids, and you might fall into an existential rabbit hole.
 Just what is a liquid, anyway?
 And since when is peanut butter a gel?
 It’s normal to be overwhelmed by the differences between rules for checked bags and carry-on bags and by the packing requirements for liquids, gels and aerosols.
 No wonder travelers have so many questions.
+Hopefully a few of thes travel tips can help you along the way.

 Making Sense of 3-1-1

 The 2006 introduction of the 3-1-1 rule changed the way travelers pack liquids, gels and aerosols.
-While they can be packed in any quantities in checked bags, these substances are subject to the TSA’s restrictions when they’re packed in carry-on bags.
+While they can be packed in any quantities in checked bags, these substances are subject to the TSA’s security screening when they’re packed in carry-on bags.
 Basically, the TSA limits the quantities of liquids, gels and aerosols that are allowed in the cabin of the plane, but not in the baggage area.

 The name of the rule can help you remember these restrictions.